vadimv/server-components/README.md

 ```

 A component's ``render()`` method invokes ``render()`` methods of its descendant components,
-providing a state object and optionally a listener, delivering the state change from a child component
+providing a state object and optionally a listener.
+With the code in this listener the state change from a child component
-to propagate this change to its parent state's consumer.
+propagates to its parent state's consumer, up to the root component's context.

 ```java
     ...